418sec/node-qhash/Readme.md

 ### qhash.decorate( target, methods [,options] )

-Attach the given methods to the target object.
-The `methods` argument is a name-value hash of the method names and method bodies to attach.
+Attach the given properties to the target object.
+The `methods` argument is a name-value hash of the property names and property values to attach.
+This call can be useful for decorating container objects with hidden get/set/merge methods.

+    var qhash = require('qhash');
     var hash = {};
     qhash.decorate(hash, { set: qhash.set, get: qhash.get });
     hash.set === qhash.set;             // => true
+    hash.set('a', 1);
+    hash.a === 1;                       // => true

 Options:

 - `hide` - make the attached methods non-enumerable.
 Default `false`.
-- `override` - overwrite existing properties by the same name as the methods.
+- `noOverwrite` - do not overwrite existing properties.
 Default `false`.

 Related Work
 ----------------------------------------------------------------